diggerwoo/libocli/doc/Quick Start Guide.md

 ### 1.1.3 Implement callback function

 Now we can implement the callback function.
-The callback function parses all the ARGs defined previously in the symbol table, then compose a system ping command, finally excecute it.
+The callback function parses and gets all the ARGs defined previously in the symbol table, then compose an external ping command, finally excecutes it.

 ```
 static int cmd_ping(cmd_arg_t *cmd_arg, int do_flag)